apache/spark/docs/mllib-guide.md

   * limited-memory BFGS (L-BFGS)

 ## Dependencies

-MLlib uses the [jblas](https://github.com/mikiobraun/jblas) linear algebra library, which itself depends on native Fortran routines.
-You may need to install the [gfortran runtime library](https://github.com/mikiobraun/jblas/wiki/Missing-Libraries) if it is not already present on your nodes.
+MLlib uses linear algebra packages [jblas](https://github.com/mikiobraun/jblas) and [netlib-java](https://github.com/fommil/netlib-java) (via [Breeze](http://www.scalanlp.org/)), which depend on native Fortran routines.
+You need to install the
+[gfortran runtime library](https://github.com/mikiobraun/jblas/wiki/Missing-Libraries)
+if it is not already present on your nodes.
 MLlib will throw a linking error if it cannot detect these libraries automatically.
+Due to license issues, we do not include `netlib-java`'s native libraries in MLlib's dependency set.
+If no native library is available at runtime, you will see a warning message.
+To use native libraries from `netlib-java`, please include artifact `com.github.fommil.netlib:all:1.1.2` as a dependency of your project or build your own (see [instructions](https://github.com/fommil/netlib-java/blob/master/README.md#machine-optimised-system-libraries)).

 To use MLlib in Python, you will need [NumPy](http://www.numpy.org) version 1.4 or newer.